Krakow © Sebastian Warneke

 Ever since joining the European Union in 2004, Poland has been undergoing a true tourism renaissance, as more and more visitors are seeking out the rich history and undeniable character of this troubled but resilient nation.
-There is much to see and do in modern-day Poland; Most visitors will start in the capital Warsaw, where the beautiful Old Town district has been rebuilt brick by brick in a telling show of Polish moxie.
-From Warsaw, many travellers make the 4-hour train journey to Krakow, by far and away Poland's most popular tourist destination.
+There is much to see and do in modern-day Poland, with most visitors will start in the capital Warsaw, where the beautiful Old Town district has been rebuilt brick by brick in a telling show of Polish moxie.
+From Warsaw, many travellers make the four-hour train journey to Krakow, by far and away Poland's most popular tourist destination.

-Poland's cultural capital, Krakow is an exciting, cosmopolitan city, boasting a remarkably well-preserved medieval centre and several key cultural sites, such as the famous Wawel Hill, where the Royal Palace and the high-gothic Wawel Cathedral may be found.
+Poland's cultural capital, Krakow, is an exciting, cosmopolitan city, boasting a remarkably well-preserved medieval centre and several key cultural sites, such as the famous Wawel Hill, where the Royal Palace and the Gothic Wawel Cathedral can be found.
 The historic port-city of Gdansk - where Lech Walesa and his Solidarity trade union first rose to oppose Poland's Communist government in 1980 - is also a popular destination, featuring a sympathetically restored Old Quarter and several fashionable restaurants and cafes.

 Most visitors to Poland do not venture too far into the countryside - which is a shame, because the country is home to some excellent scenery and walking and hiking trails.
-The southern Bieszczady Mountains are particularly beautiful, featuring tall forests and rural houses that look lifted straight from Grimm's Fairy Tales; while the Bialowieza National Park is a UNESCO-protected area that guards the last remnants of a primeval forest that used to cover most of Europe.
+The southern Bieszczady Mountains are particularly beautiful, featuring tall forests and rural houses that seem to have been lifted straight from Grimm's Fairy Tales; while the Bialowieza National Park is a UNESCO-protected area that guards the last remnants of the primeval forest that used to cover most of Europe.
 Poland is also a great (and surprising) choice for an affordable European beach holiday, with the charming seaside town of Sopot offering cut-price fun in the sun on the Baltic Coast.